I’ve spoken lovingly many times of St David’s Day and how it’s rituals are embedded into my culture.

 So if looking at the recipe does that, just imagine what the taste can do.

-I know St. David’s Day is probably only important to Welsh people, but I promise you these Welsh Cakes transcend any celebratory day and are a genuine part of my upbringing, and if someday I can bake them half as good for my children (if that ever happens) I’ll be a happy little Welshman.
+I know St. David’s Day is probably only important to Welsh people, but I promise you these Welsh Cakes transcend any celebratory day and are a genuine part of my upbringing, and if someday I can bake them half as good for my children (and by children I mean dog) I’ll be a happy little Welshman.

 Makes 35 – 40 Welsh Cakes